nus-cs2103-AY2324S1/tp/docs/team/ph-nathan.md

 * **Edit Event Feature** [#160](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/160)
   * **Feature details:** Allows the user of CCACommander to edit an event in CCACommander's database.
-  * **Justifications:** Gives the user the ability to correct any mistakes in the details of the event, or add more information such as unfilled fields or tags.
+  * **Justifications:** Gives the user the ability to correct any mistakes in the details of the event, or add more information for unfilled fields like tags.

 * **View Members of Event Feature** [#181](https://github.com/AY2324S1-CS2103T-F11-1/tp/pull/181)
   * **Feature details:** Allows the user of CCACommander to view all the members attending an event.